LegendusMaximus/speedsmart-tools/README.md

 8. Run speedsmart_gdrive.py to authorize your Google account.

 Please note that once set up, average files will no longer be emailed as they will be uploaded to Drive instead.
 SpeedSmart tables will continue to be emailed if received via the email address or API.

+If you get an error about expired credentials after a while, just delete the "gdrive_credentials.txt" file and repeat step 8.

 ## Goals/To Do list